shefali4/word-search/README.md

 impressive features and put into perspective the new tools and libraries I can work with and produce a functional project implementing them.

-External libraries: If I decide to pull the words search words from a JSON file, I will use the RapidXml library to parse through the file and read the words.
-This is the link to the RapidXml documentation: https://rapidjson .org/.
-I also will use SFML to help with displaying a grid and improving the UI.
+External libraries: I used SFML for my external library.
+SFML is a simple, fast, cross-platform and object-oriented multimedia API.
+It provides access to windowing, graphics, audio and network.
+I used SFML to control a major part of my project: the puzzle grid itself.
+This grid contains the inserted characters from the word bank, randomized characters, and helps track the position of the characters to highlight the grid once the user enters the correct word.

 Timeline: